neondatabase/website/content/docs/guides/prisma.md

 ### Connection pooling with Prisma Migrate

-You cannot use a pooled connection for certain operations in Prisma that require a direct connection to the database; for example, schema migration with Prisma Migrate.
-Attempting to run Prisma Migrate commands, such as `prisma migrate dev`, with a pooled connection causes the following error:
+Prior to Prisma v5.10, attempting to run Prisma Migrate commands, such as `prisma migrate dev`, with a pooled connection causes the following error:

 ```text
 Error undefined: Database error